aashish-dhiman/Authorisation/README.md

-# Authorisation
+# Authorization-Secret Website

-This is a simple Node.js application that implements authorization.
-It allows users to register, login, and access secret information if the login is successful.
+This is a secret website built using Node.js, Express.js, Mongoose, EJS, and Passport.js for authentication.
+The website allows users to register, submit their secrets, and view secrets posted by other users anonymously.

 ## Authorization Levels